pemcg/manageiq-automation-howto-guide/chapter15/provisioning_dialog.md

 ### User Group-Specific Dialogs

-We can set separate Provisioning Dialogs for individual User Groups is we wish.
+We can set separate Provisioning Dialogs for individual User Groups if we wish.
 As an example the default _dialog\_name_ value in the _EvmGroup-user\_self\_service_ Profile is...
 <br> <br>

 ```